-The Printed Circuit Board will be designed in EAGLE for both the Schematics and the actual board design.
+The Printed Circuit Board was designed in EAGLE for both the Schematics and the actual board design.

-Once all schematics are finalized, they will be integrated and connected in schematic view in EAGLE.
-From here, the parts will be placed and routed in the board editor.
-This is where the size will be optimized.
+Once all of the individual schematics were finalized, they were integrated and connected in schematic view in EAGLE.
+From here, the parts were placed and routed in the board editor.
+This is where the size was optimized.

-The PCB will then be approved by Limbitless Solutions prior to fabrication.
-This will allow Limbitless Solutions to have the final say in PCB size, shape, and complexity before it is built.
-It will also give them a chance to add any special silkscreen designs they would like.
+The PCB was then approved by Limbitless Solutions prior to fabrication.
+This allowed Limbitless Solutions to have the final say in PCB size, shape, and complexity before it was built.
+The final design of the PCB is shown below.